 Post Comments (Atom)

-Deeper Truths: A study featuring lessons from Kenneth Bailey’s book Jesus through Middle Eastern Eyes A 12-week study: This given on...
+Deeper Truths: A study with lessons from Kenneth Bailey’s book, Jesus through Middle Eastern Eyes A 12-week study: This on 9 April 2...

 -